 1. The easy way to work out where to crop

-In Lightroom you can input custom dimensions to crop to the aspect ratio you want.
+In Lightroom you can input custom dimensions to change image size and crop to the aspect ratio you want.

 In the Develop Module: